melladam/melladam.github.io/index.md

 </div>

 <p>
-  <strong>What we do about it:</strong> from this point onward, we focus on analyses that are more robust to sample expansion:
+  From this point onward, we focus on analyses that are more robust to sample expansion:
   <strong>within-channel baselines</strong> (spike detection using rolling medians),
   <strong>ratio-based engagement metrics</strong> (comments/view, likes/view, appreciation),
   and <strong>fair comparisons within subscriber-size clusters</strong>.